jakubvalenta/video-composer/README.md

 # Video composer

-Automatically cut and compose video using based on a simple CSV composition info.
+Automatically cut and compose a video based on a CSV composition info.

 ## Installation

 This software requires Python 3.
-See [Pythons's website](https://www.python.org/) for installation instructions.
+See [Python's website](https://www.python.org/) for installation instructions.

 When you have Python 3 installed, install required packages with pip (Python's package management system):